Staging America: Modern American Drama|

 AMST 125, COL 125, AFAM 152, FGSS 175, THEA 172|

-Can modern American drama--as cultural analysis--teach us to re-read how America "ticks"?
-Together we will explore this question as we read and discuss some of the most provocative classic and uncanonized plays written between the 1910s and the present.
-Plays by Susan Glaspell, Eugene O'Neill, Mike Gold, workers theater troupes, the Federal Theater Project, Clifford Odets, Tennessee Williams, Arthur Miller, Amiri Baraka, Arthur Kopit, Ntozake Shange, David Mamet, Tony Kushner, and others will help us think about what's at stake in staging America and equip us as critical thinkers, close readers of literature, and imaginative historians of culture and theater.
-The readings, lectures, and discussions will help members of the class navigate the curriculum and consider subjects such as English; American studies; theater; the College of Letters; feminist, gender, and sexuality studies; African American studies; and the Social, Cultural, and Critical Theory Certificate.
-This class is designed specifically for first-year students.
+Can modern American drama--as cultural analysis--teach us to re-read how America ticks?
+Together, we will explore this question as we read and discuss some of the most provocative classic and uncanonized plays written between the 1910s and the present.
+Plays by Susan Glaspell, Eugene O'Neill, Mike Gold, workers theater troupes, the Federal Theater Project, Clifford Odets, Tennessee Williams, Arthur Miller, Amiri Baraka, Arthur Kopit, Ntozake Shange, David Mamet, Tony Kushner, and others will help us think about what's at stake in staging America and equip us as cultural analysts, critical thinkers, close readers of literature, and imaginative historians of culture and theater.
+This seminar will introduce first-year students to the kind of critical thinking developed in majors such as English; American studies; African American studies; feminist, gender, and sexuality studies; College of Letters; theater studies; and the Social and Cultural Theory Certificate.

 ||Gen Ed Area Dept: